DavidGeeraerts/module_system_SysPrep/README.md

 - cd /D to module directory where module_system_SysPrep.cmd
 - parameters are seperated by a space; use double quotes if parameter has a space: *"parameter with space"*

-1. Paramter 1 (`$TIMEOUT`)
+1. Parameter 1 (`$CUSTOM_USER`)
-	- Seconds
+	- String
-	- Console screen timeout.
-Default is 10 seconds
+	- The user configured in the unattend.xml file
+	- User should be deleted by default, but may require more aggresive actions.

 2. Paramter 2 (`$UNATTEND_CLEAN`)
 	- {No,Yes} Default is Yes